dialpad/dialtone-legacy/docs/components/checkbox.md

 - Make sure that the label makes both states — checked and unchecked — clear to the user.
 If that’s not possible, consider using a [Radio](/components/radio/) button with two individual options instead.
 Then both states can have their own clearly marked label.
 - Make sure selections are adequately spaced for touch screens.
 - Multiple checkbox options should be organized in a meaningful way, like alphabetical or most-frequent to least-frequent.
 This helps users easily find the option they’re looking for.
+- `indeterminate` checkboxes convey a "mixed" state that neither qualifies as checked or unchecked.
+An example use case is when a checkbox acts as a "parent" of a collection of child checkboxes:
+  - `checked`: all children are checked.
+  - `unchecked`: all children are not checked.
+  - `indeterminate`: children are a mix of checked and unchecked.

 ## Variants and Examples
 ### Base Styles